 I have spent many, many years a victim of my overwhelming, all-consuming hormones.
 I’ve felt out of control far more times than I can count.
 It was the feature film of my teenage years and my early twenties, and only really changed after each of my babies was born.
 After my first two girls, my hormonal fluctuations mellowed drastically and I was virtually un-phased by my monthly cycle.
 Since Sybil was born, however, the fluctuations have amped back up again and those out of control feelings have started to come back.
 These days, when I feel this deep-seated disconnect come bubbling up to the surface it feels bittersweet.
-If you’re wondering how on earth I could possibly attach positive feelings to hormonal mood swings, it’s because being able to see them clearly now gives me the grace to recognise that I dealt with something very difficult when I was younger and handled it far better than I thought I did at the time.
+Being able to see these fluctuations clearly now gives me the ability to recognise that I dealt with something incredibly difficult in my younger years and I handled it, with far more grace than I gave myself credit for at the time.

 Knowing where these big feelings come from doesn’t minimise them, but it does help me to ride them out.
 It keeps them from colouring other areas of my life, such as my relationships and marriage.
 It also helps that we (Andy and I) talk about my cycle and the hormonal mood swings.
-We have a thing that we do where whenever I start to get the uncontrollable, overwhelming feelings I tell him something along the lines of ‘I don’t think tonight is going to go very well for you,’ which is our way of making light and it always, always makes both of us laugh and me feel better.
+As is our way, we (mostly, he) use humor to make light of difficult things.
+We laugh, so we feel better and more connected to each other.